 And Who Will Manage Simon?

-In many large companies, hefty sums are often directed disproportionately when it comes to training.
-Sponsoring MBAs or paying for coaching can take vast chunks out of the training budget.
-This is common, but it is also foolish.
-The greatest priority for funds for management training should the front line supervisors.
-This is where the hardest challenges in dealing with other human beings are faced.
-It is where the customer usually meets the business and it is generally where people are more likely to be hurt while carrying out their work.
+I believe that the training of front-line supervisors should be the greatest priority for any ‘leadership’ budget.
+This is where the toughest challenges in dealing with other human beings are faced.
+It is where the customer usually meets the business, and it is where people are more likely to be hurt while carrying out their work.
 Managers further up the hierarchy may have direct reports with quirks and irritations, occasionally they may have someone who goes off on a tangent, but it’s also likely that their direct reports have a reasonable understanding about what must be done.
-Specialists and professionals are likely to have completed studies and have (usually) already proven themselves for some years in the workplace.
+Specialists and professionals are likely to be qualified and have (usually) already proven themselves for some years in the workplace.

 A supervisor, on the other hand, may be expected to take on people with attitudes and habits that executives find hard to believe.
+They will often have to shape the behavior of someone who has never signed a contract to work and may have come from an environment where role models with anything resembling a work ethic, are thin on the ground.

 For example, who will manage a boy like Simon?
-I can’t remember his real name, but I will never forget the interview with him about thirty years ago.
+I can’t remember his real name, but I will never forget the interview with him about thirty-five years ago.
 He was a teenager who came to the company under a government scheme for unemployed youth.
 Simon had lost two earlier placements because he was late for work.
 Every.
 Single.
 Day.

 “Why were you late every day?”